OSIRIS

 4. The filter button to adjust the filter settings.

-In the above situation 3241 courses have been found, by searching with the search filter '2019'.
-To change the used set of filters, proceed as follows.
-Click on the filter button (4).
+In the above situation 3241 courses were found, by searching with the search filter '2019'.
+To adjust the set of filters used, proceed as follows.

-Ajust the filters
+Adjust the filters

 The following filters are available: